-First of all, you should know that Rhodes lays exactly in the middle of two seas, making both sides of the island completely different.
-On the left side, you will find the Aegean sea, which is a wild sea with a lot of currents, especially by windy days.
-Here you will find stone beaches which makes it difficult to sunbath unless you rent a sunbed for 5 euros.
-Due to the strong current, the stones roll over on the seabed causing trouble water with a dark blue color.
+Firstly, you should know that Rhodes lies exactly in the middle of two seas, making both sides of the island completely different.
+On the left side, you will find the Aegean Sea, which is a wild sea with a lot of currents, especially on windy days.
+Here you will find stone beaches which make it difficult to sunbathe unless you rent a sunbed for 5 euros.
+Due to the strong current, the stones roll over on the seabed, causing trouble water with a dark blue color.

 Kalithea is without a doubt the best place to dive on Rhodes.
 This place even gives habitat to the one and only Lionfish.
 They are wonderful to observe but causing a lot of trouble currently in the underwater food chain.
-They are eating all the other fish and procreate way to fast which makes these waters a bit dangerous without a proper diving guide.
+They are eating all the other fish and procreate way too fast, which makes these waters a bit dangerous without a proper diving guide.

-Another aspect that makes this beach perfect are the rocks.
-A bit further from the shoreline, you will find big rocks coming out of the water, on these rocks Nikolas has put multiple sunbeds so you can relax in the middle of the sea.
+Another aspect that makes this beach perfect is the rocks.
+A bit further from the shoreline, you will find big rocks coming out of the water, on these rocks Nikolas has put multiple sunbeds, so you can relax in the middle of the sea.
 We always jumped from the rocks into the water if we wanted to cool down.

-You want to go out on a beach with techno music or alternative music?
-Then the cave of Oasis beach is the place to go.
+Do you want to go out on a beach with techno music or alternative music?
+Then the cave of Oasis Beach is the place to go.
 The owners have transformed the cave into a bar, always playing the music so loud you feel like you are at a festival.

 You will see many cars parked in the parking in front of the beach but continue till the end.
 We always went to "Maria's".
-You will see everyone on Rhodes is called Maria and you will find at least 10 bars who are called like that but you will never find a place with better Gia Giamas.
+You will see everyone on Rhodes is called Maria and you will find at least 10 bars that are called like that, but you will never find a place with better Gia Giamas.

-The Gia Giamas is a local lemonade which translated means Grandmother's drink.
+The Gia Giamas is a local lemonade that translated means Grandmother's drink.
 It's a local recipe that you will find on Rhodes.
-I recommend you to try it out together with some delicious gyros.
-Maria makes them so deliciously, you want to return every day!
+I recommend you try it out together with some delicious gyros.
+Maria makes them so deliciously, you want to return there every day!